 Laura has co-written a number of articles with her law Partners, including “The Equal Opportunity Bully” published in Plaintiff magazine in June 2015, and “Feminist Firms And The Pursuit Of Happiness For Lawyer Parents” published in Plaintiff magazine in June 2016.

-Laura is a member of Phi Beta Kappa, the California Employment Lawyer’s Association (CELA), and has been serving as co-chair of the San Mateo County Bar Association’s Labor and Employment Law Section since January 2013.
+Laura is a member of Phi Beta Kappa, the California Employment Lawyer’s Association (CELA), and served as co-chair of the San Mateo County Bar Association’s (SMCBA) Labor and Employment Law Section from January 2013 to January 2017.
+She is currently serving a three year term on the SMCBA’s Board of Directors.
 She is also one of the co-founders of the non-profit Attorneys Bettering the Community (www.abcoutreach.org).

 When not working, Laura enjoys singing and playing guitar.
-She has also become adept at “fighting bad guys” with her four-year-old son Zachary, specifically targeting Darth Vader, Jabba the Hutt, and zombies.
+She has also become adept at “fighting bad guys” with her five-year-old son Zachary, specifically targeting Darth Vader, Jabba the Hutt, and zombies.
+Her second child, Olivia, was born in August 2017 and isn’t quite old enough to join in the epic battles, but certainly enjoys watching them.

 How did we do?